socalledsound/nu-scripts/week1/02-functional programming in JS-USE/w1-v-04-declarative-vs-imperative.md

 [SC]

-    <p>what?!</p>
+    <p>how?!</p>

 [VO]
 React borrows a lot from HTML to do this, in fact, the syntax that React supplies us with for building our interfaces -- JSX -- looks a lot like HTML.
-Think about it -- do you actually have any idea how <p>what?!</p> is converted into text in your browser?
+Think about it -- do you actually have any idea how <p>how?!</p> is converted into text in your browser?
 HTML simply tells the browser what you want done, and leaves the 'how' of it to the web browser.

-# should this video end here?

 [SC]

-const addOne = (num) => num + 1

-const myNumber = 10
-const newNumber = addOne(myNumber) // 11

 [VO]
-At the other extreme, look at this javascript code.
-We have, first of all a function.
-It's a pure function and it's a pretty simple function: addOne.
-It takes in a number and adds one to it.
-Now, I should say -- a benefit of imperative code is, it's very easy to see what's going on here, right?

 [SC]

-const addOne = (num) => num + 1

-const numbers = [1,6,3,7]
-const newNumbers = []

-for(let i = 0; i < numbers.length; i++){
-newNumbers[i] = addOne(numbers[i])
-}

-console.log(numbers)
-console.log(newNumbers)

 [VO]
-And if I want to add one to every item in an array of numbers, and make a new array with the new numbers?
-I can use a for loop.

-This is an imperative approach.
-It's very explicit and easy to read.
-But...for loops are also the biggest single source of errors in all of computer programming!

-[SC]

-const numbers = [1,6,3,7]
-const newNumbers = numbers.map((num) => num + 1)
-[VO]
-And, at least in javascript -- thanks to it's support for higher order functions -- there's a better way.
+Say we have a list of posts that we just retrieved from a news feed of some sort

+# end

+# should this video end here?

 # end